 - 1. Shall be changed to another Nonconforming Sign. - 2.
 Shall have any change made in the Sign Structure, shape, size, type, design, or mechanical or electrical equipment of the Sign unless the change brings the Sign into compliance with this chapter; however the Building Official may order repair of a Nonconforming Sign for safety. - 3.
-Shall be re-established or maintained after the activity, Business or usagePremises, Building, Business, Lot, Dwelling Unit or use to that which it relates is associated has been discontinued unoccupied for 90 days or longer. - 4.
+Shall be re-established or maintained after the Premises, Building, Business, Lot, Dwelling Unit or use that which it is associated has been unoccupied for 90 days or longer. - 4.
 Shall be repaired or erected after being damaged if the repair or erection of the Sign would cost more than 50% of the cost of an identical new Sign. - 5.
-Shall have any change made that would result in different type of or greater illumination of an illuminated Sign or change a nonilluminated Sign to an illuminated Sign. - 6.
-Shall have any change made to add mechanical or electronic features, except ambient light monitors to regulate brightness in accordance with this Code. - C. If the owner of a Sign or the Premises on which a Sign is located changes the location of a Building, Lot Line or Sign or changes the use of a Building so that any Sign on the Premises is rendered a Nonconforming Sign, such Nonconforming Sign must be removed or made to conform to this chapter. - D. Notwithstanding the foregoing, Signs that violate Sections 5.24.10E, 5.24.10F, 5.24.10G, 5.24.10H, 5.24.10I, or 5.24.10Jthat were in existence before September 1, 1975, and were not removed by that date are illegal Signs, rather than Nonconforming Signs. - E.D.
-Billboards A Freestanding Sign over 200 square feet lawfully existing as of April 10, 2013 (referred to as "billboards" in prior versions of this Code), may be maintained or repaired in the same form and type so as to continue the use of the Billboard-in the same manner as its use as of April 10, 2013, however such Billboards Signs may not be expanded, enlarged, or extended and may not be altered to add iHlumination, Changeable Copy, or other features that were not lawfully present as of April 10, 2013.
-Billboards lawfully existing as of April 10, 2013Such a nonconforming Sign may be removed for maintenance or repair purposes in accordance with this Subsection 5.33.2DE upon obtaining a permit from the City, however, if the Billboard Sign is not reinstalled within 90 days of removal, the Nonconforming Use of the Billboard Sign shall be deemed abandoned and the Billboard may not be reinstalled.
+Shall have any change made that would result in different type of or greater illumination of an illuminated Sign or change a non-illuminated Sign to an illuminated Sign. - 6.
+Shall have any change made to add mechanical or electronic features, except ambient light monitors to regulate brightness in accordance with this Code. - If the owner of a Sign or the Premises on which a Sign is located changes the location of a Building, Lot Line or Sign or changes the use of a Building so that any Sign on the Premises is rendered a Nonconforming Sign, such Nonconforming Sign must be removed or made to conform to this chapter. - A Freestanding Sign over 200 square feet lawfully existing as of April 10, 2013 (referred to as "billboards" in prior versions of this Code), may be maintained or repaired in the same form and type so as to continue use in the same manner as its use as of April 10, 2013, however such Signs may not be expanded, enlarged, or extended and may not be altered to add illumination, Changeable Copy, or other features that were not lawfully present as of April 10, 2013.
+Such a nonconforming Sign may be removed for maintenance or repair purposes in accordance with this Subsection 5.33.2D upon obtaining a permit from the City, however, if the Sign is not reinstalled within 90 days of removal, the Nonconforming Use of the Sign shall be deemed abandoned and the Billboard may not be reinstalled.
 The Sign Area of such a nonconforming Sign shall not be included in the calculation of any maximum Sign Area permitted under this Code.

 Section 4.
 That Section 5.35.2 of Chapter 55 (Unified Development Code) of Title V of the Code of the City of Ann Arbor be amended to read as follows: